 Her desire is to practice quality veterinary medicine and surgery focusing on client education, pet wellness, and disease prevention.
 She enjoys canines, felines, ferrets, rabbits, and small mammals as patients.
 Her special interests include pain management, dentistry, and dermatology.
 In 2016 Dr. Johnson started to branch out her interests into non-traditional, more holistic therapies for pets including essential oil use and acupuncture.
 She is now certified in small animal veterinary acupuncture.

-Dr. Johnson resides with 3 cats and 2 dogs.
+Dr. Johnson resides with 2 cats and 3 dogs.
 Her pride and joy Standard Poodle, Stanley Rupert Johnson was the MVC mascot.
 Sadly, he passed away in December 2017.
-She now has a Spanish Galgo rescue, Toyko and a Goldendoodle rescue, Riley!
+She now has a Spanish Galgo rescue, Toyko a Goldendoodle rescue, Riley and the newest addition is Toby J, a golden retriever!

 Landscaping, practicing yoga, reading, and riding her bicycle are how Dr. Johnson unwinds after a busy day or a long week.